 Doing what you can to manage feelings is about helping yourself and your baby.
 It is not about being a good or bad parent.

 Try to create your own stress-management plan.
-This might include what you need to start doing more of.
-It also includes what you might do less of.
+This might include things you should do more or less of.

 Non-urgent advice: Talk to your GP, midwife or obstetrician if: